box/box-python-sdk/docs/usage/authentication.md

 )
 ```

-Remember that you can still make calls on behalf of managed users, which are part of your etnerprise, by using
+Remember that you can still make calls on behalf of managed users, which are part of your enterprise, by using
 [As-User](#as-user) bahaviour.

 #### Obtaining User token